mhardcastle/ddf-pipeline/docs/manual.md

 to install from scratch with root access on a Debian bullseye system (recent Ubuntu versions will work similarly.)

-Once ddf-pipeline is installed in a source directory (/usr/local/src if installing from the Singularity image) source ddf-pipeline/init.sh to get the pipeline and other utilities on your PATH/PYTHONPATH.
+Once ddf-pipeline is installed in a source directory (`/usr/local/src` if installing from the Singularity image) source ddf-pipeline/init.sh to get the pipeline and other utilities on your `PATH`/`PYTHONPATH`.
+Make sure your `LD_LIBRARY_PATH` points to the installation location of libraries such as Dysco.

 ## directory structure